Sponsored post. This article was made in collaboration with Nana Kristine Mark Christensen from Vores Afrika, who are experts in Africa.

 Kilimanjaro is for most people

-From Tanzania in East Africa, Kilimanjaro calls year-round adventurous travelers from all over the world.
-Every year, about 25.000 people try their hand at Kilimanjaro, which at 5.895 meters above sea level is Africa's highest mountain and the world's highest free-standing mountain.
+From Tanzania in East Africa, Kilimanjaro calls year-round to adventurous travelers from all over the world.
+Every year approximately 25.000 people try their hand at Kilimanjaro, which with its 5.895 meters above havets surface is Africa's highest mountain and the world's highest free-standing mountain.

 People of all ages and of very different type dream of meeting the African mastodon.
 From teenagers to retirees and from experienced mountaineers and hikers to happy amateurs.